 1] Allow Cookies for Google Drive

-Cookies are basically small data files saved on your device to keep your browsing details like logins and other relevant data saved in order to ensure a smoother browsing experience.
-At your first login to Google Drive on your computer, as long as you accept the cookies pop-up, your details get saved on your browser files so as to remember your information the next time you access Google Drive on the browser and eliminate the need for you to go through the stress of logging in again.
+Cookies are basically small data files saved on your device to keep your browsing details like logins and other relevant data saved to ensure a smoother browsing experience.
+At your first login to Google Drive on your computer, as long as you accept the cookies pop-up, your details get saved on your browser files to remember your information the next time you access Google Drive on the browser and eliminate the need for you to go through the stress of logging in again.

 - Open your Chrome and click the three-dot menu at the top-right corner of the browser.